-The number of shares of common stock outstanding after this offering is based on 68,511,911 shares outstanding on September 21, 2012 and excludes:
+The number of shares of common stock outstanding after this offering is based on 17,750,332 shares outstanding on October 23, 2012 and excludes:

-- 7,814,849 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$1.80 per share; - 2,550,000 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$1.50 per share; - 784,510 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$1.23 per share; - 6,934,623 shares of common stock issuable upon the conversion of our senior secured convertible debentures due April 5, 2014. - 13,637,133 shares of common stock issuable upon the exercise of currently outstanding options with exercise prices ranging from \$0.001 to \$2.60 and having a weighted average exercise price of \$1.05 per share; and - 5,221,450 shares of common stock available for future issuance under our 2011 UMBRELLA Option Plan.
+- 1,953,712 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$7.20 per share; - 637,500 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$6.00 per share; - 60,082 shares of common stock issuable upon the exercise of currently outstanding warrants with an exercise price of \$4.93 per share; - 1,745,381 shares of common stock issuable upon the conversion of our senior secured convertible debentures due April 5, 2014; - 3,137,350 shares of common stock issuable upon the exercise of currently outstanding options with exercise prices ranging from \$0.004 to \$10.40 and having a weighted average exercise price of \$4.55 per share; and - 1,572,296 shares of common stock available for future issuance under our 2011 UMBRELLA Option Plan.

-Unless otherwise stated, all information contained in this prospectus:
+Unless otherwise stated, all information contained in this prospectus assumes:

-- assumes no exercise of the overallotment option granted to the underwriters; and - is not adjusted for the anticipated one-for reverse stock split that is expected to occur the day immediately following the effectiveness of the registration statement of which this prospectus is a part.
+- no exercise of the overallotment option granted to the underwriters; and - other than share and per share information in our consolidated financial statements and the related notes thereto, a one-for-four reverse stock split in order to comply with the listing requirements of the Nasdaq Capital Market.
+Such reverse stock split would immediately increase our stock price.
+In addition, such reverse stock split would reduce the number of shares of common stock outstanding and may affect the liquidity of our common stock.
+The reverse stock split is expected to occur the day immediately following the effectiveness of the registration statement of which this prospectus is a part.